MONTESSORI AT HOME

 Education for a New World (Maria Montessori)

-One night a week for four weeks.
-Just an hour of your time and you come away with lots of handy hints and ideas on how to parent without so many pitfalls!
+Contact Tia if you are interested in attending a series of four parenting workshops, these are available to enrolled parents You come away with lots of handy hints and ideas on how to parent without so many pitfalls!

 Here is a brief out line of areas we will ‘unpack’: